 What is a heat pump?

-Think of it like a fridge, but in reverse—it takes the heat out of groundwater and concentrates it for use in the building.
+The easiest way to understand how a heat pump works is to think of it like a fridge, but in reverse.
+It takes the heat out of groundwater and concentrates it for use in the building.
 The opposite of a fridge which takes heat out of the appliance and dumps it into the air.

-For open loop schemes, and closed loop schemes over 50kW, specialist advice should be sought.
+In short, for open loop schemes and closed loop schemes over 50kW, specialist advice should be sought…the team at WB+AB Morgan can support and advise.

-Something for nothing is always appealing, and having paid for the installation, you’ll reap the benefit of low-priced heat for years to come.
+Something for nothing is always appealing, and having paid for the installation, you’ll reap the benefit of low-priced heat for years to come…just ensure you employ experienced solutions providers to ensure you reap the benefits fully and encounter none of the potential issues…speak to WB+AB Morgan today.